djag07907/djag07907/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/djag07907?tab=repositories](https://github.com/djag07907?tab=repositories)

 - 📝 I'm working on writing articles and ebooks for every entry-level and junior software developer.
-[Site under construction](Site under construction)
+A personal blog would be coded later on. (https://es.community.revelo.com/author/djagdev/)

 - 💬 You can ask me about **HTML, CSS, JS, Kotlin and Flutter.**